 Whether by choice, divorce, or unplanned pregnancy, single moms may have the toughest job in the book.
 NeighborhoodScout's exclusive analysis reveals that the Haddington Northeast neighborhood has more single mother households than 97.9% of the neighborhoods in the U.S. Often high concentrations of single mother homes can be a strong indicator of family and social issues such as poverty, high rates of school dropouts, crime, and other societal problems.

-In addition, the Haddington Northeast neighborhood stands out for having an average per capita income lower than 96.9% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Haddington Northeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.9% of the neighborhoods in America.

 Did you know that the Haddington Northeast neighborhood has more Jamaican and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.9% of this neighborhood's residents have Jamaican ancestry and 4.1% have Dominican ancestry.